mxochicale/slides-03052019/readme.md

 to quantify and provide feedback of skill learning or to quantify movement adaptations and pathologies.
-Additionally, work on human-robot interaction and the dynamics of face expressions with Shannon entropy will be presented.
+Additionally, work on human-robot interaction and the dynamics of face expressions will be presented.

-# Bio
+# Biography
 Miguel Xochicale completed a four year Ph.D. in Computer Engineering at University of Birmingham UK in 2018 where his contribution to knowledge are in areas of human-humanoid interaction, nonlinear analysis and movement variability.